Founder's Hall Museum

 Join us online for a free live virtual tour of Founder’s Hall and its museum with Director of Historical Resources, Kathy Haas.
-The live virtual tours will be held over Zoom and each tour will feature a guided walk-through of Founder’s Hall at Girard College and its museum collections in real time within our 360-degree virtual tour, along with the opportunity for questions and discussion.
-Register on Eventbrite for Zoom call details.
+The live virtual tours will be held over Zoom and each tour will feature a guided walk-through of Founder’s Hall at Girard College and its museum collections in real time within our 360-degree virtual tour, along with the opportunity for Q&A. Register on Eventbrite for Zoom call details.